The Building Cultural Bridges program brings the world right to the classroom.

 Learn the origin of the Building Cultural Bridges program and witness the live virtual interaction between US and Namibian schools!

 Educators of America is a mission-focused nonprofit organization.
-We commit ourselves to improving education, making a difference, and connecting students and teachers to the world around them.
+We commit ourselves to improve education, making a difference, and connecting students and teachers to the world around them.

 Students in the US and around the world will have the invaluable opportunity to virtually get to know one another, share stories and experiences, and build a genuine understanding of the world outside their immediate community through cross-cultural sharing and global relationships.
 Moreover, students will work together on projects to improve their local communities and overcome shared obstacles.